dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 <a href="https://www.flickr.com/photos/130657798@N05/23548329229/in/dateposted-public/" title="RAML-Demo-Anypoint-Designer-Suggested-Nodes"><img src="https://farm1.staticflickr.com/565/23548329229_70792a7a3b_o.png" alt="RAML-Demo-Anypoint-Designer-Suggested-Nodes"></a>

 Another brilliant feature is the interactive preview when editing a RAML file.
-It visually displays every aspect of your RAML in a beautiful interface, like all possible responses in this example:
+It visually displays every characteristic of your API in a beautiful interface, like those responses for an example:

 <a href="https://www.flickr.com/photos/130657798@N05/23611739780/in/dateposted-public/" title="RAML-Demo-Anypoint-Designer-Preview-Responses"><img src="https://farm1.staticflickr.com/570/23611739780_4be138f177_o.png" alt="RAML-Demo-Anypoint-Designer-Preview-Responses"></a>

-It even goes as far as allowing me to interact with a mocked version while working on the RAML:
+It even goes as far as allowing me to interact with a mocked service while working on the RAML:

 <a href="https://www.flickr.com/photos/130657798@N05/23881341456/in/dateposted-public/" title="RAML-Demo-Anypoint-Designer-Preview"><img src="https://farm6.staticflickr.com/5786/23881341456_e44ba5d047_o.png" alt="RAML-Demo-Anypoint-Designer-Preview"></a>

-When I click the Try It button it displays me a form with all relevant parameters and auto-populates the fields with the values from the examples in my RAML:
+When I click the Try It button it displays me a form with all relevant parameters and auto-populates the fields with the values from the example in my RAML:

 <a href="https://www.flickr.com/photos/130657798@N05/23907433735/in/dateposted-public/" title="RAML-Demo-Anypoint-Designer-TryIt-Request"><img src="https://farm6.staticflickr.com/5791/23907433735_0847e4e5c9_o.png" alt="RAML-Demo-Anypoint-Designer-TryIt-Request"></a>